russmckendrick/records/content/albums/i-just-can-t-stop-it-3723205/index.md

 hideSummary: true
 cover:
     image: "i-just-can-t-stop-it-3723205.jpg"
-    alt: "I Just Can't Stop It by The Beat (2)"
+    alt: "I Just Can't Stop It by The Beat"
-    caption: "I Just Can't Stop It by The Beat (2)"
+    caption: "I Just Can't Stop It by The Beat"
 genres: ["Rock"]
 styles: ["Ska"]
 ---
 ## Tracklisting
 1. Mirror In The Bathroom (3:07)
 2. Hands Off...She's Mine (2:59)